OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

 These data points allowed a narrowing of the car-wash search areas and ultimately yielded us an address to the car-wash identified im the image.
 Google Maps and Google Street View were then utilized to attempt to locate and confirm the *exact* location that the image was taken.
 Specific identifers seen in the image such as the cleaning station, satellite dish/window positions, and matching fance-line (seen in above submission image), allowed us to confirm the location of the image down to the exact position where the image was taken.

 **Image 3**

+The last image that was analyzed was a video shared by the MP 12 days prior to the CTF and originally posted by the MPF earlier in the year, post dissapearance.
+The video showed the MP standing infront of a lighting structure looking around and putting on a hat.